shahnoorgit/envfy/README.md

 + pushenv.config();
 ```

 That's it!
-Now add validation and type generation for free. 🎉
+Zod is included, so you can use validation and type generation immediately. 🎉

 ---